 So you've got to make a web analytics presentation for your bosses (no pressure!).
 For many digital marketing professionals or junior analysts, this can feel like a daunting task.
 How do you display and communicate the information?
 Which information do you include or leave out?
 How do you make it interesting?

 First things first, make sure you've got the best possible tool to create your report.
-By using an automated tool like DashThis, you won't have to create your report from scratch every month and will have a good-looking, clear report to show off.
+By using a web reporting automated tool like DashThis, you won't have to create your report from scratch every month and will have a good-looking, clear report to show off.

-You can create SEO reports, with all your Google Analytics accounts, any other search engine data, and any other online marketing platforms in no time.
+You can create SEO reports, or a Google Analytics report with all your Google Analytics accounts, any other search engine data, and any other online marketing platforms, such as a social media report in no time.
 You even got preset report templates to get you started right away.

 Now that you're all set, here is the 6-step process I’ve used to deliver more effective presentations, shape my company’s marketing strategy, and earn the confidence of my bosses.